 None of the rest of these receivers would even have jobs if not for Don Hutson.

 He led the league in touchdowns and receiving to a degree no other wide out on this list ever approached.

-In the inaugural HOF class; of all the players who have ever laced up cleats, he was on the short list of the best from ALL positions, not just WR.
+He was in the inaugural Hall of Fame (HOF) class.
+Of all the players who have ever laced up cleats, he was on the short list of the best from ALL positions, not just WR.

 Hutson still holds the following records:

 - Most seasons leading league in pass receptions (8),